Land of the Pharaohs

-Land of the Pharaohs is a 1955 American epic historical drama film in CinemaScope and WarnerColor from Warner Brothers, produced and directed by Howard Hawks.
+Land of the Pharaohs is a 1955 American epic historical drama film in CinemaScope and WarnerColor from Warner Bros.
+Pictures, produced and directed by Howard Hawks.
 The cast was headed by Jack Hawkins as Pharaoh Khufu and Joan Collins as one of his wives, Nellifer.
 The film is a fictional account of the building of the Great Pyramid.
 Nobel Prize-winning novelist William Faulkner was one of the film's three credited screenwriters.

 Land of the Pharaohs had a cast of thousands - Warners' press office claimed there were 9,787 extras in one scene - and was one of Hollywood's largest-scale, ancient world epics, made in the same spirit as The Robe, The Ten Commandments and Ben-Hur.

 Plot

 Pharaoh Khufu, an all-powerful ruler of ancient Egypt, amasses a great treasure by conquering other lands.
 He wants to be entombed with it when he dies (so he can enjoy it in the "second life"), free from the threat of grave robbers.
-Dissatisfied with the unoriginal security features of his architects' plans for his tomb, he offers Vashtar, a brilliant, newly enslaved architect, a bargain: freedom for his conquered people if he can design a robber-proof pyramid; however, he will be killed once it is completed so its secrets will die with him.
+Dissatisfied with the unoriginal security features of his architects' plans for his tomb, he offers Vashtar, a brilliant, newly enslaved architect, a bargain: freedom for his conquered people if he can design a robber-proof pyramid; however, he will be killed once it is completed, so its secrets will die with him.
 Vashtar agrees.
 After much thought, he comes up with an ingenious design that seals the labyrinth to the burial chamber after burial via a clever system of jars filled with sand, which, when broken, will release giant blocks of stone to slide into place and close the labyrinth.

-As the years pass, Pharaoh's subjects, who once joyously viewed the building of the pyramid as holy work, become disillusioned by decades of misery and drudgery.
+As the years pass, Pharaoh's subjects, who once joyfully viewed the pyramid's construction as holy work, become disillusioned by decades of misery and drudgery.
 Yet Pharaoh presses on, levying high taxes on tributary states to continue financing his tomb.
-The province of Cyprus, however, offers the beautiful Princess Nellifer to him instead of taxes.
+The province of Cyprus, however, offers him the beautiful Princess Nellifer instead of taxes.
 When he demands the taxes, Nellifer defiantly tells him he can have her or the taxes, but not both.
 He has her whipped for her insolence, but she eventually becomes his second wife.
 She plots and schemes to become his heir; her attempted assassination of Pharaoh's young son instead claims the life of the boy's mother, Queen Nailla, when she shields her son from a deadly cobra with her own body.